s474/php-xdebug-docker/README.md

 Docker setup for dev environment with PHP and Xdebug, to use IDE running on host.

-To install - clone this repo or download zip, then in project root folder.
+To install clone this repo or download zip, then in project root folder,

 ```
 docker compose up -d